 Even better, some of our favourite brands have come up with great ideas to make it incredibly easy to give back for Breast Cancer Awareness Month this October and help those living with breast cancer.

-These limited edition products help raise awareness and funds to support breast cancer organisations.
+These brands help raise awareness and funds to support breast cancer organisations.

 6 easy ways to do your bit for Breast Cancer Awareness Month